 Ah, yes, she said looking away.
 Turning back she said we didn’t have any other option.
-She knew my problem with spinning, the effect was first postulated by Riccioli and Grimaaldi who were trying to improve artillery.
+She knew my problem with spinning, the effect was first postulated by Riccioli and Grimaaldi way back in the 14th century.
+They were trying to improve artillery.
 Science as usual driven by the search for better and better ways of killing people.
 Gaspard Coriolis managed to get his name attached to the effect in the early 19th century.
-I’m sure its got its good uses but to me trying to design a spaceship it’s a major pain in ass.
+I’m sure it’s got its uses but to me trying to design a spaceship it’s a major pain in ass.
 In its simplest terms a person subject to the effect in a small system, like our ship, would feel their head was spinning.
 This because their head would be spinning.
 It no doubt could be gotten used to but not without effort and probably not totally.

 Sheila said, “Of course we’re sitting here now, not floating…..”